Mission and PEOs

 Program Educational Objectives of the environmental engineering program

 To fulfill the goals expressed in the above mission statements, the EVEN program has outlined three Program Educational Objectives (PEOs).
+Primary constituents of the Texas A&M University Kingsville Environmental Engineering program include alumni and current and potential employers of program graduates.
 Within a few years of graduation, alumni of the TAMUK undergraduate EVEN program will demonstrate achievement in the following areas:

 1) Our graduates will practice in one of the areas appropriate to the interdisciplinary field of environmental engineering (water quality engineering, air quality engineering, water resource management, hazardous and solid waste management, ecological engineering, or engineering management).